jsinkers/notes/_notebooks/comp_sys/03_tutorial_2.md

 - c.
 Does the browser request a non-persistent or a persistent connection?
   - persistent (keep-alive), line 3
 - d.
 What is the IP address of the host on which the browser is running?
+  - IP addresses not provided in response headers
   - Not listed, requires DNS resolution for cis.unimelb.edu.au
 - e.
 What type of browser initiates this message?
 Why is the browser type needed in an HTTP request message?
+  - chromium: implements for everything
-  - browser is Firefox; they implement features differently so you may need to be served slightly different content for compatibility
+  - they implement features differently so you may need to be served slightly different content for compatibility
 8. True or false?
 - a.
 A user requests a Web page that consists of some text and three